 • Michelle Stuart.
 Aquilegia, 1995–97, Aquilegia (columbine) seeds from Amagansett, New York, pencil, ink, rice paper, 55 ¼ x 54 ¼ in. © Michelle Stuart.

 Long Island’s East End has long been a vital fishing and agricultural region, where communities have relied on the land and water for generations.
 Today, environmental shifts and pressures increasingly threaten these traditions.
 Regeneration: Long Island’s History of Ecological Art and Care responds to this urgency by showcasing works that emerge from the intersection of ecological art, environmental action, and community collaboration.
-The exhibition features ten intergenerational artists with strong ties to Long Island and New York whose works stem from an active involvement with the environmental challenges that impact the East End.
+The exhibition features eleven intergenerational artists with strong ties to Long Island and New York whose works stem from an active involvement with the environmental challenges that impact the East End.
 Addressing rising sea levels, depleted natural habitats, and ocean pollution, the artists approach these issues from a place of curiosity, hope, and shared responsibility, ultimately modeling alternative and restorative ways of engaging with the non-human world.

 A focal point of the exhibition is a presentation of newly commissioned work by artist Sara Siestreem (Hanis Coos, b.
 1976, Springfield, OR), made in collaboration with the Shinnecock Kelp Farmers, an intergenerational collective of Indigenous women who harness the ancestral tradition of seaweed harvesting to address nitrogen pollution in local waters.
 Drawing on her abstract mark making and interweaving Shinnecock and Hanis Coos cultural and ecological traditions, Siestreem’s paintings and ceramic sculptures will explore the Shinnecock Kelp Farmer’s project—in which restorative care is inextricable from grassroots activism and generative growth.

 Others engage directly with organic materials, including Michelle Stuart (American, b.
 1933, Los Angeles, CA), whose “Seed Calendar” drawings chart the growth of seeds she collected in Amagansett.
 A co-founder of the Folly Tree Arboretum in Springs, Tucker Marder (American, b.
-1989, East Hampton, NY) combines puppetry, performance, and storytelling to illustrate the varied histories of the trees he tends to, fostering a deep sense of environmental responsibility.
-Earth artist Alan Sonfist (American, b.
-1946, Bronx, NY) will collaborate with students to create Celestial Meadow, a site-specific installation featuring native wildflowers arranged to mirror the pattern of the Ursa Major constellation.
+1989, Southampton, NY) combines puppetry, performance, and storytelling to illustrate the varied histories of the trees he tends to, fostering a deep sense of environmental responsibility.
 Mamoun Nukumanu (Earth, b.
 1995, Southampton, NY) creates living biomorphic sculptures from various plant species that provide habitats to local flora and fauna populations; three of these works will be installed in the Parrish Meadow.

 Regeneration is part of the Museum’s USA250: Life, Liberty, and the Pursuit of Happiness, a year-long program organized in response to the United States’ semiquincentennial in 2026.
 The USA250 exhibition series will reflect on the nation’s history and founding values, examine our present moment, and imagine new ways of moving forward, while recognizing the contributions of regional artists to the broader landscape of American art and culture.
 Responding to language in the Declaration of Independence that states “life” as one of the inalienable rights, Regeneration explores our responsibility to the various forms of life that sustain us.